Paul-Lageyre/2021_plotting_code/README.md

 The repository is comprised of folders separating the different codes.

 Updates:
+09/08/2021 - Multiplied by 2 some functions to take into account the actual constant in front of the stress-energy tensor in linearized Einstein's equations.

 29/04/2021 - Added the plotting programs for the generation of a gravitational deformation by a cylinder of constant energy density, both in a static case and a case moving at the speed of light.

 VisuHeavi files determine the solution